Orange Connect

 Getting Started with Orange Connect

-Orange Connect offers a streamlined JavaScript library designed to facilitate the integration of Orange Wallet functionalities into applications.
+Orange Connect offers a streamlined JavaScript library designed to facilitate the integration of Orange Bitcoin wallet functionalities into applications.
 It enables the retrieval of wallet addresses from users, as well as the initiation of transaction signings and message signatures.

 This introductory guide outlines the fundamental operations you can perform with Orange Connect, including: